cirosantilli/linux-cheat/compile/gcc/index.md

     gcc -DDEBUG -DLINELENGTH=80 -o c c.c

-which is the same as adding
+which is the same as adding:

     #define DEBUG
     #define LINELENGTH 80

-to top of file.
+to the top of file.

 ##find include search path